AnnKuts/PeremohaSports/README.md

 <a href="https://www.docker.com/" target="_blank">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/docker/docker-original.svg" width="45" height="45" alt="Docker" />
 </a>

+### Features
+- Secure user authentication with OTP and role-based access control
+- Full CRUD for clients, trainers, memberships, and sessions
+- Payment processing and integration
+- Management of gyms, rooms, trainers, and class scheduling
+- Attendance tracking and session capacity enforcement
+- Storing and linking trainer qualifications
+- Relational database normalized to 3NF for data integrity
+- Data validation powered by Zod for robust runtime guarantees
+- Fully containerized with Docker for simplified setup and deployment
+- Separate environments for development and testing
+- Business processes and relationships are documented; PlantUML diagrams available in the repo

 ### Documentation
 The documentation for the project can be found in the [`docs`](./docs) directory.
 This documentation covers all aspects of data modeling, business processes, and the theoretical and practical foundations of the backend.  **Note:** This documentation applies to the modeling and planning.
 The [`server/`](./server) directory contains separate documentation and may differ from the primary project structure.